yusufrahmatp/cnf-parser/readme.md

 ## Getting Started

-These instructions will tell you how to compile and play the game.
+These instructions will tell you how to compile and run the program.

 ### Compiling